 I hope these suggestions help you locate the right software for your individual writing needs.
 Most of them offer free trial periods, so what have you got to lose?
 Give them a shot and I promise your writing will improve and your books will look terrific.

 If you have any personal faves or suggestions of your own, let me know in the comments.
-And, as always, please subscribe to this page on the right-hand side!
+And, as always, please subscribe to this page below!